 If the bumper is visibly damaged, repainting can improve appeal.
 However, overspending rarely returns full value.

-How I Decide Whether to Paint or Replace
+How to Decide Whether to Paint or Replace

 - Paint cost